ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/index.md

 ## Alternatives {#alternatives}

 Setting up your own node can cost you time and resources but you don’t always need to run your own instance.
 In this case, you can use a third party API provider.
 For an overview of using these services, check out [nodes as a service](/developers/docs/nodes-and-clients/nodes-as-a-service/).
+All the public RPC endpoints, often used by developers can be found on [Chain Connect](https://www.alchemy.com/chain-connect/chain/ethereum).

 If somebody runs an Ethereum node with a public API in your community, you can point your wallets to a community node via Custom RPC and gain more privacy than with some random trusted third party.